- About ASAP

-Following on from the Restoring Order paper in November 2025, on 5 March, the government launched a consultation on family return.
-The consultation, which is open until 28 May, also seeks views on bringing in the asylum support provisions of the Immigration Act 2016 (IA16).
+Following on from the Restoring Order paper in November 2025, the Government has consulted on bringing into force remaining asylum support provisions contained within the Immigration Act 2016.

 If these changes are brought in, families with children under 18 would no longer get support if their asylum claim fails.
 Once they reach this stage, they might qualify for much more restricted support from the Home Office or the local authority.
 But if they don’t qualify under these new rules, they will face destitution.